jonasinn/fitextractor/README.md

 ## Usage Example

-Read a FIT file, frame by frame:
+Read all fit files in a directory and load to a sqlite database

 ```python